-Ir.m.s and Er.m.s are the root mean square value of the current and the voltage respectively, and Iav and Eav are the average value of the alternating current and the voltage respectively.
+Ir.m.s and Er.m.s are the roots mean square values of the current and the voltage respectively, and Iav and Eav are the average values of the alternating current and the voltage respectively.

 The value of Form Factor is 1.11

-- For square wave, it is equal to 1
+- For a square wave, it is equal to 1

 - For triangle waveform, it is 2/√3 = 1.15470054